rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 Another development for rust-psp this month is [reverse engineering] of the Sony library for the hardware vector floating point unit of the PSP.
-All the vector and matrix operations provided by the Sony library have been PR'ed to our main repo, and there are still more functions to come.
+All the vector and matrix operations provided by the Sony library have been PR'ed to rust-psp's main repo, and there are still more functions to come.

 To stay up to date on [rust-psp] development, you can join the project's [Discord] or follow [@sajattack] on Twitter.